ethereum/go-ethereum/docs/_clef/Tutorial.md

 * extapi_ipc : go-ethereum/goerli-data/clef/clef.ipc
 ```

-Now a request can be submitted to test that the rules are being applied as expected.
-Here, Clef is used independently of Geth
+Finally, a request can be submitted to test that the rules are being applied as expected.
-by making a request via RPC, but the same logic would be imposed if the request was made via a connected Geth node.
+Here, Clef is used independently of Geth by making a request via RPC, but the same logic
+would be imposed if the request was made via a connected Geth node.
+Some arbitrary text
-Some arbitrary text will be included in the message data that includes the term `wen-merge`.
+will be included in the message data that includes the term `wen-merge`.
+The plaintext
-The plaintext `clefdemotextthatincludeswen-merge` is `636c656664656d6f7465787474686174696e636c7564657377656e2d6d65726765` when
+`clefdemotextthatincludeswen-merge` is `636c656664656d6f7465787474686174696e636c7564657377656e2d6d65726765` when
 represented as a hexadecimal string.
 This can be passed as data to an `account_signData` request as follows:

 ```sh